AndradeSig/Wax-Engine/First_Program_Readme.md

 @Override
 public void update(){
     (...)
-    angle_speed += 0.5f * (float)Wax.time.DELTA_TIME;
+    speed_angle += 0.5f * (float)Wax.time.DELTA_TIME;
-    quad.transform.setRotate(angle_speed, new Vector3f(0.0f, 0.0f, 1.0f));
+    quad.transform.setRotate(speed_angle, new Vector3f(0.0f, 0.0f, 1.0f));
 }
 ```
 `Wax.time.DELTA_TIME` represents the value between the current and past time of our application.
 It is very good and recommended to use for values ​​that will be updated every frame and that will have to run according to different types of computers.
 As we know, computers are not the same, so some will have a slower game than the other.
 In order not to slow down the game than a turtle on earth, we've multiplied the value that will be constantly updated by the value in Delta.
 <br/>
-`quad.transform.setRotate(angle_speed, new Vector3f(0.0f, 0.0f, 1.0f))` does the rotation of our square/mesh.
+`quad.transform.setRotate(speed_angle, new Vector3f(0.0f, 0.0f, 1.0f))` does the rotation of our square/mesh.
 Having the last parameter asking for the axis it will be rotated on.
 Since we're working with 2D, we'll only rotate on the Z Axis, but feel free to experiment by setting on any axis.
 <br/>
 <br/>
 After that when you run you will see a beautiful rotating square :)